By Diamond Mike Watson.

 Do your best.
 The world needs you today.

 7. Be Mindful.
-Be conscious of this moment- the here and now.
-It is here you hold our galaxy with its family of stars in your mind while being aware you are the light within it.
+Be aware of this moment.
+It is here you hold our galaxy with its family of stars in your mind and realize you are the light within it.

-Be mindful the moon may evoke awe in one person and loneliness in another.
+Be mindful the moon may evoke awe in one person yet loneliness in another.
 We each experience life differently.
 Your truth may not be another’s truth.

 8. Be Knowing.
 Know you are loved.
 Know you are a living masterpiece.